Step 1: Focus on the stage you’re in

 For example:

 - I catch the bus into town and to my friend’s house.
-I had a card I carried in my wallet that told me the right stop to get off, but I don’t need the card anymore.
+I have a card in my wallet that helps me to decide which bus stop to get off, but I don’t need the card anymore.

 Step 3: Look at example employment goals